Work, according to Thomas Carlyle, is a purifying fire that saves us from all vices. But is Carlyle right? And is work really a path to virtue?

-In the first lesson in this course, we looked at external and internal goods.
+In the first article in this series, we looked at external and internal goods.
 When we say work is good for the sake of something other than work, what we mean is that work is a means to gaining external goods: food, shelter and so on.
-In the second lesson, we saw how labour is, to some degree, a necessity: we need to sustain ourselves and support our basic needs.
+In the second piece, we saw how labour is, to some degree, a necessity: we need to sustain ourselves and support our basic needs.
 And supporting our basic needs is no doubt a good thing.

 But is work inherently good?
 In other words, are there internal goods associated with work, simply because it is work?
 For Carlyle, there certainly are.
 But not all philosophers agree.
 Take Aristotle, for example.
 For Aristotle, the point of work is that it gives us the leisure to contemplate.
 Work is good only insofar as it can open up spaces where we are free from work.
 There is no purifying fire of labour in Aristotle.
 In the Politics (1333a, 30-35), he writes that,